-You can check in before you arrive to save time.
+You can check-in before you arrive to save time.
 I really wish I had known this.
 When we checked in there was a man in there throwing an adult size fit over something minor.
 He went on and on and on.
 I watched as the staff member calmly helped him, but it took a long time.
-That guy cost us half and hour.
+That guy cost us half an hour.

 Speaking of teens, find out what my teenage daughter thought of the resort visit!

 All the food here is pretty good, but I definitely have a few places you must eat at for certain meals.
 Keep in mind, I didn’t even come close to eating at all 21 restaurants, since I didn’t even know there were 21 restaurants.
 I just found out that they have an Indian restaurant and two buffets I missed.